-Most homeowners are aware of what a pipe leak means for their home.
+Most homeowners are aware of what a pipe leak means for their homes.
 Typical leaks can be repaired, or pipes replaced, by a plumber and we can move on with our lives.
 But what happens when pipes leak under your home?
 This is the most disastrous leak a Boerne homeowner can find.
-A leak in your slab can spell major trouble for your home.
+A leak in your slab can mean major trouble for your home.

 Don’t worry!
-KCA Services and Denny Plumbing have all the information you need to know about slab leaks, what causes them and how to move forward once you have one.
+KCA Services has all the information you need to know about slab leaks, what causes them, and how to move forward once you have one.
 We can make this nightmare a little less scary!

 What Is A Slab Leak?